Domani Jackson

-Domani Jackson (born November 27, 2003) is an American college football cornerback for the Alabama Crimson Tide.
-He previously played for the USC Trojans.
+Domani Jackson (born November 27, 2002) is an American professional football cornerback for the Green Bay Packers of the National Football League (NFL).
+He played college football for the USC Trojans and the Alabama Crimson Tide, and was selected by the Packers in the sixth round of the 2026 NFL draft.

+Early life

 Jackson attended Mater Dei High School in Santa Ana, California.
 He played football and competed in track for Mater Dei.
 In 2021, he tied the California state record in the 100 meters with a time of 10.25 seconds.
 As a senior, he missed most of the football season after suffering a knee injury.

 He was ranked by ESPN at No. 9 nationally and No. 1 in California in its ranking of the top college recruits in the Class of 2022.
 247Sports rated him as the No. 4 recruit nationally.

+College career

 After narrowing his final choices to USC, Michigan and Alabama, Jackson committed to USC in December 2021.

 On December 18, 2023, Jackson announced that he would be entering the transfer portal.
 On December 28, 2023, he announced that he would be transferring to Alabama.

+Professional career

+Jackson was selected by the Green Bay Packers in the sixth round with the 201st overall pick of the 2026 NFL draft.
+He was signed on May 1, 2026.
+On August 30, 2026, Jackson was released by the Packers as part of final roster cuts.
+A day later, he was signed to the Packers' practice squad.